IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 ## Installing the Chart (Installing the ITXA UI Server)

-Prepare a custom values.yaml file based on the configuration section.
+Prepare a custom values.yaml file based on the [Configuration](#Configuration) section.
 Ensure that application license is accepted by setting the value of `global.license` to true.

 Note: